-Ureol is a registered trademark of the Huntsman Corporation.
+Ureol was formerly a registered trademark of the Huntsman Corporation.
 However, the first polyurethane board was invented by Rudolf Rampf and not by Huntsman.
 At that time, it was sold via Ciba and Huntsman, which were distribution partners.
 Ureol is meanwhile a registered trademark of Bodo Möller Chemie GmbH.

 The first Ureol modeling board – a quantum leap